JaeLee96/Writing-Sample/README.md

 # Writing-Sample
-Paper on the book 'The Queue' and Arab Spring
+- Paper on the book 'The Queue' and Arab Spring
+- Scholarship essay